TheRealKasumi/NikoLight/documentation/build.md

 Umm... we better continue...
 So... where did we stop?

-There also is a voltage divider, used to lower the voltage of the sensor pin to a level the ESP32 can handle.
+There is also a voltage divider, used to lower the voltage of the sensor pin to a level the ESP32 can handle.
-This pin can be connected to your cars existing ambient light to give TesLight a signal when to turn on or off.
+This pin can be connected to your car's existing ambient light to give TesLight a signal when to turn on and off or to adjust the brightness automatically.
-Last there are some resistors to properly drive the WS2812 type LEDs and protect the ESP32 board.
+Lastly, there are some resistors to safely drive the WS2812 type LEDs and protect the ESP32 board.

 Like mentioned the used LED type is WS2812 or compatible.
-These are LED chips with an on board controller capable of receiving a digital, 24 bits color value.
+The WS2812 or other compatible LEDs have onboard controller capable of receiving a digital 24 bit colour value.
-When they are put in series, they operate as a shif register.
+When connected in series they function as a shift register.
 TesLight is able to drive a variable number of LEDs in series (up to a few hundred).
-The LEDs operate at 5V and **only 5V**.
+The LEDs operate at 5V and **only 5V** (seriously I mean it xD).
 Never connect them directly to the 12V of your car.
 If the onboard voltage regulator can not deliver enough current, you need to use an external 5V regulator.